 Bring Medicare home!

-JOIN US Medicare in the Philippines!
+JOIN the US Medicare Philippines campaign!

 We, Filipino Americans, medical professionals, retirees and community advocates, invite you to join our campaign to convince our American President and the U.S. Congress to allow long-term Medicare benefits coverage in the Philippines.